Build A Complete Pedal Board For Under £150

 - Dr Tone FTN101 Chromatic Floor Tuner

 The first pedal on our list must be the ultra-reliable Dr Tone FTN101 Chromatic Floor Tuner Pedal.
 This is a budget friendly tuner that supports drop and down tuning setups as well as your standard tuned guitars.
 So it’s quite versatile to say the least.
 It’s also battery or 9V adapter operated (sold separately) so you’ve got options.
 Next up we refer back to the superb Dr Tone DST101 distortion pedal we mentioned earlier.
 It’s a seriously mean distortion pedal for a seriously small price.

 As for Chorus pedals, the Dr Tone CHR101 Analog Chorus Pedal is one of the best (and cheapest) you can get.
 Yes, it’s budget-friendly, but the quality is amazing.
 Lush chorus tones that can be manipulated to your liking and really beef up your sound.

 I for one would always recommend that you always have a delay pedal on your board.
-They can add a great new element to your sound and really add some thickness to solos and riffs, so with that in mind draw your attention to the Rowin LEF-3803 Pure Echo.
-A tiny, compact pedal that is built to last and built to take your sound to new levels.
+They can add a great new element to your sound and really add some thickness to solos and riffs.
+With that in mind, let me draw your attention to the Rowin LEF-3803 Pure Echo.
+A tiny, compact pedal that is built to last and take your sound to new levels.
 In this pedal, you get three different types including the awesome reverse echo, which is great for weird sounding solos or those ethereal middle 8ths in songs.
 A complete pedal board for under £150 done and dusted.